nvuillam/npm-groovy-lint/README.md

 ## Groovy & Jenkinsfile Linter, Formatter and Auto-fixer

+_**New: The [article about the story of npm-groovy-lint](https://nicolas.vuillamy.fr/a-groovy-journey-to-open-source-during-covid-19-npm-groovy-lint-8d88c7eecebc), and why you should dive in open-source community !**_

 Based on [CodeNarc](http://codenarc.github.io/CodeNarc/) , this out of the box package allows to **track groovy errors** and **correct a part of them**

 - Use option **--format** to format & prettify source code